Improving Your Emotional Fitness

 5. Play is the ability to allow yourself to build connections and let your creativity flow.
 You can get a different perspective on the world by trying new things.

-6. Resilience is invaluable in the face of challenges.
-Cultivating resilience lets us bounce back from failures and setbacks that may come across our path.
+6. Resilience is valuable in the face of challenges.
+Developing strength lets us bounce back from failures and setbacks that may come across our path.

-7. Communication is at the core of emotional fitness because expressing our thoughts, needs, and boundaries is crucial for building healthy relationships.
+7. Communication is at the core of emotional fitness because expressing our thoughts and needs.
+And boundaries are crucial for building healthy relationships.

 Improving your emotional fitness isn’t as challenging as preparing for a marathon.
 Still, it takes time and effort.
 With consistency, improvement should be noticeable.
-There are many examples of how you can implement mental exercises into your daily routine and we’ve gathered a few examples:
+There are many examples of how you can implement mental exercises into your daily routine.

 • Create a gratitude journal.
 Whether you prefer a hand-written notebook or a document on your computer, cultivating an “attitude of gratitude” has many benefits.
 Most importantly, it shifts your mind to a more optimistic outlook.